 - For too long, communities of color have lacked access to traditional pathways to financial security.
-Life insurers are committed to working with Congress to drive solutions that close growing savings gaps and address economic inequality due to race. - Legislation would require a minimum of 3 percent auto-enrollment for most new 401(k) and 403(b) plans and offer tax incentives for small businesses, helping more Americans access retirement security.
+Life insurers are committed to working with Congress to drive solutions that close growing savings gaps and address economic inequality due to race. - SECURE 2.0 requires a minimum of 3 percent auto-enrollment for most new 401(k) and 403(b) plans and offers tax incentives for small businesses, helping more Americans access retirement security.